 Some hardcore Montessorians will be poo-pooing me saying that but after teaching hundreds of kids, I can confidently say, it doesn’t really matter.
 I recommend keeping a notebook handy though so you can make a note of which letters your child has mastered, which need more work and which have yet to be introduced.

 With Montessori, presentations are given with a 3-period lesson.
 It doesn’t matter what the subject is and I was actually using this method when I was teaching ESL before I had discovered Montessori, so I knew it worked.

 Before starting the Sandpaper letters you should have already introduced the phonic sounds using the sound pouches or similar.

-The reason that sandpaper letters are use is because children are sensitive to touch and so the sandpaper letters become a multi sensory learning tool, using touch, sound and sight.
+The reason that sandpaper letters are used is that children are sensitive to touch and so the sandpaper letters become a multi-sensory learning tool, using touch, sound and sight.

 How To Present The Lesson:

 - Invite the child to sit with you